What is MEER?

 The first application of the MEER approach was the implementation of the Best Practice Clinical Learning Environment (BPCLE) Framework in the Australian state of Victoria.
 The MEER concept was the basis of an online implementation tool – BPCLEtool – that assisted Victorian public health services and registered community health services to assess and improve their clinical learning environment arrangements against the ideals set out in the framework.
 A peer reviewed journal paper reporting the successful use of BPCLEtool was published in 2018.
 The BPCLE Framework has also been endorsed as a template for Australian national implementation in a recent independent review on “Educating the Nurse of the Future” by Emeritus Professor Steven Schwartz AM.

 Subsequently, the MEER approach was tested in a clinical setting in a trial funded by a hospital research institute in Melbourne.
 The project demonstrated the MEER approach was well received by staff who reported increased awareness and understanding of the national standards and related hospital policies and protocols, as well as increased interest in quality issues and quality improvement.
-The study also revealed substantial and statistically significant improvement in quality and safety in the participating units.
+The study also revealed substantial improvement in quality and safety in the participating units, with a 34% statistically significant reduction in the recorded incident rates of the participating units relative to the rest of the hospital for a set of independently recorded incidents relating to patient identification.
+The study was peer reviewed and published in the BMJ Open Quality journal.

 A full description of the MEER approach has been published in the international peer reviewed journal, Management in Healthcare.